Rules & Forms

 8. No Live Bait: Only artificial lures can be used in all tournaments.
 The use of pork rine is permitted.

-9. Trolling/Long Linning: Anyone found to be doing this will be disqualified from any and all Heartland Anglers Tournaments.
+9. Trolling/Long Linning: All long lining must be done with your trolling motor.
+Anyone found to be doing this with the big motor will be disqualified from any and all Heartland Anglers Tournaments.
 You may not use your big motor to fish this technique.
-All long lining must be done with your trolling motor.

 10. AOY Points: Heartland Anglers division tournaments will follow a simple AOY point system based on each angler/team place of finish as illustrated: 1st 200, 2nd 198, 3rd 196, 4th 194, 5th 192 and so on.
 Each angler/team that competes in a tournament but does not weigh any bass (zero) will be awarded (50) “Show Points”.
 AOY points will ONLY be awarded to angler/teams that actually competed in the tournament.
 Angler/teams that paid the tournament entry fee but did not compete in that tournament will not be awarded the (50) Show Points.

-11. Short Fish Penalties: All fish brought to weigh-in must be of legal size determined by the Directors or by state law for that body of water fished, Penalty is loss of small fish and your largest fish.
-(Use Golden Rule)
+11. Short Fish Penalties: All fish brought to weigh-in must be of legal size determined by the Directors or by state law for that body of water fished, Penalty is loss of short fish and your largest fish.
+(Use Golden Rule) You may request a courtesy measure when handing your bag of fish to a tournament official.
+If the fish measures short you will only lose that one fish.

 13. Mangled Fish: Fish that appear to be altered or mangled will only be weighed at the discretion of local director.